MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-download-diagnostics.md

 1. From the page header in the [Power BI service](https://app.powerbi.com), select the **Settings** icon and then select **Manage connections and gateways**.
 2. Select the **Virtual network data gateways** tab.
 3. Find your VNet data gateway and, in the same row, select the download icon in the **Download diagnostics** column.
-4. Open the downloaded folder to view the logs.
+4. To view the logs, open the downloaded folder.

 ## SystemCounters